-- A. Provide completed assemblies complying with ASTM C840 and GA-216. - B. Fire Rated Assemblies: Provide completed assemblies with the following characteristics: - 1.
-Fire Rated Partitions: UL listed assembly No. 419; 1 hour rating. - UL Assembly Numbers: Provide construction equivalent to that listed for the particular assembly in the current UL (FRD).
+- A. Provide completed assemblies complying with ASTM C840 and GA-216. - B. Interior Partitions, Indicated as Acoustic: Provide completed assemblies with the following characteristics: - 1.
+Acoustic Attenuation: STC of 45-49 calculated in accordance with ASTM E413, based on tests conducted in accordance with ASTM E90. - C. Fire Rated Assemblies: Provide completed assemblies with the following characteristics: - 1.
+Fire Rated Partitions: UL listed assembly No. 419; 1 hour rating. - 2.
+UL Assembly Numbers: Provide construction equivalent to that listed for the particular assembly in the current UL (FRD).